Npcodes1/Npcodes1/README.md

 ## What I'm working on:
  - Personal Portfolio
- - JavaScript (in freeCodeCamp)
+ - JavaScript and React
- - Harvard's CS50W
+ - Harvard's CS50X

 ## Connect with me!
  - You can find me on my [Linkedin](https://www.linkedin.com/in/nicole-payne-60615343/).